 It’s not easy to be yourself in a culture that is so judgmental, and sometimes cruel.
 It can be easier to keep our mouths shut.
 But then, a deeper part of us wants more.
 Right?

 I hope you’ll see the movie and let me know what you think.
-(We’re talking about the movie in my Facebook group for introverts, in this thread.)
+(You can comment below.)

 True to yourself… but what about the real fear of rejection or worse?